tonaljs/tonal/packages/scale/README.md

-It retuns an array with the form [ name, tonic ] where tonic can be a note name or null and name can be any arbitrary string (this function doesn't check if that scale name exists)
+It retuns an array with the form [ name, tonic ] where tonic can be a note name or null and name can be any arbitrary string (this function doesn"t check if that scale name exists)

 **Kind**: static method of [<code>Scale</code>](#module_Scale)
 **Returns**: <code>Array</code> - an array [tonic, name]